Sexual abuse by yoga gurus: Sexual misconduct

 The Yoga Alliance has published a policy on sexual misconduct; it describes the types of conduct considered inappropriate for yoga teachers in America, and the procedures for reporting, reviewing, and investigating a grievance.
 It defines sexual misconduct as "Unwelcomed conduct of a sexual nature, whether physical or verbal in nature."
 It states that it is impossible to list all situations that might form such misconduct, but gives examples such as sexual advances with or without touching, sexual jokes, comments about sexual orientation, and questions about a person's sexual experiences.
 The Yoga Alliance notes that it does not have the powers or resources of a country's law enforcement agencies, and encourages people to make use of those systems.
 Violations of the policy can be punished by actions from education incorrect conduct up to "revocation of Yoga Alliance membership and credentials".

 The British Wheel of Yoga's 'Equality and Diversity Policy' contains a section on harassment, which describes the types of conduct that the British Wheel of Yoga, as the governing body of yoga in Britain, considers inappropriate for yoga teachers.
 It defines harassment as "any form of unwanted or unwelcome behaviour that violates people’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment."
 A complaints procedure enables any person to raise a complaint about such treatment, and the equality and diversity policy states that disciplinary action will be taken if the policy is violated.

 Use of touch

 A particular issue is a yoga teacher's use of touch to adjust a client in a pose.
 This can present ethical challenges, and has long been controversial.
+The teacher of yoga teachers Mark Stephens sets out the principles involved: firstly, teachers must ask explicit permission to touch, and secondly they must use touch only in ways that avoid sensualising or sexualising physical contact with a student.
 In the specific context of trauma-sensitive yoga, touch is explicitly excluded, as it could remind clients of their traumas.
 In other contexts, the use of touch may not be addressed specifically.
 For example, the American Counseling Association does not directly address the use of touch in its guidance to yoga and mindfulness practitioners.